Juan Emilio Viguié: Pioneer in the film industry of Puerto Rico

 In 1919, Viguié returned to Puerto Rico, and in his native Ponce began work on a film based on the life of Puerto Rican pirate Roberto Cofresi.
 The film was to be titled El Tesoro de Roberto Cofresi (Roberto Cofresi's Treasure), however the project did not proceed because of the lack of funds.

 Viguié then went to work as a cameraman for "Porto Rico Photoplays," a film company established in Hato Rey.
 Even though the company was financed by local Puerto Rican businessmen, none of its members, with the exception of Viguié, was Puerto Rican or Hispanic.
 Amongst the main staff of the company were Reginald Denny, Ralph Ince and Ruth Clifford, who were involved in constant quarrels.
+Viguié also directed a recreation of the Battle of San Juan.

 In 1921, the company produced a film for Paramount titled "Tropical Love."
 The movie was filmed in Loiza and San Juan, but without any participation from, or outreach to, any of the local residents.
 The film was conceived and executed exclusively by, and for, the U.S. Anglo population.
 This myopic production philosophy, and the chronic bickering amongst the directors, led to the company's closure.